SERLatBTH/StarterGuide-DobotMagician/README.md

             If an available COM port is displayed on the upper left corner of the DobotStudio page after the robotic arm is powered on, the Dobot Magician driver is installed successfully.

 3. Powering On/Off the Dobot Magician

    * Power on: align the Dobot Magician into its neutral position with its Forearm and Rear Arm constructing a 45-degree angle, and press down the power button in the base.
 Once the robotic arm is powered on, the LED indicator turns yellow, and all the stepper motors lock.
 And then wait about seven seconds, a short beep sound will be heard, and the LED indicator turns from yellow to green.
 Now the Dobot Magician is ready to use.

     * Power off: When the LED indicator is green, press down the power button to turn off the robotic arm.
 In this case, the Forearm moves slowly to the Rear Arm while the angle between them becomes small.
 Finally, the two arms reach a specific position.

 4. Getting Started

    This topic describes how to use the Dobot Magician to complete the teaching & playback function by saving three points in the MOVJ mode, allowing you to get the basic knowledge of the usage of the robotic arm.

     Prerequisites

       * The DobotStudio has been installed.
 For details, see 2.
 Installing the DobotStudio.

       * The Dobot Magician is powered on.
 For details, see 3.
 Powering On/Off the Dobot Magician.

    Procedure
     * Step 1 Double-click the desktop shortcut to the DobotStudio.
     * Step 2 Click Connect on the DobotStudio page.
     * Step 3 Click Link Now.
     * Step 4 Use DobotStudio to accopmplish a teaching & playback task.
     * Step 5 Enter times in Loop text box.
     * Step 6 Click Start to perform the motions.
     * Step 7 Click Exit to exit the Teaching & Playback page.

+## Operation

 ### Quick start 1 - Teaching and Playback
   * Step 1 Preparation: mount the suction cup on the robot arm
   * Step 2 Choose tool suction cup in DobotStudio: click Teaching & Playback i DobotStudio and choose SuctionCup in tools dropdown menu